 The TPS PS program will maintain typical daily schedules and enrollment options for all students.
 Students are in grade-specific, self-contained student cohorts.
 Pre-Kindergarten has a maximum enrollment of 8 per class.
-Kindergarten through 3rd grade have a maximum enrollment of 12-15 depending on classroom size.
 All PS students will remain in the PS wing throughout the day.

-Our PS program is inquiry-based, and hands-on academic learning, laying the foundations for success in the middle school grades.
-Our younger grades learn through a rich, story- and song-filled environment that offers ample opportunities for small and large motor development, as well as social skill building through free play and gently guided circle activities.
-Our older primary grades learn through collaboration and investigation to secure their foundational understandings of core material.
-For the 2020-2021 school year, we will take extra care to provide the following:
+Our PS program is inquiry-based and hands-on academic learning, laying the foundations for success in the middle school grades.
+Our younger grades learn through a rich, story- and song-filled environment that offers ample opportunities for small and large motor development and social-skill building through free play and gently guided circle activities.
+Our older primary grades learn through collaboration and investigation to secure their foundational understandings of the core material.
+For the 2021-2022 school year, we will take extra care to provide the following: